fivetran/dbt_github/README.md

 ## Installation Instructions
-Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions, or [read the docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.
+Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions, or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.

 ## Configuration
-By default this package will look for your GitHub data in the `github` schema of your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
-If this is not where your GitHub data is (perhaps your GitHub schema is `github_fivetran`), please add the following configuration to your `dbt_project.yml` file:
+By default, this package will look for your GitHub data in the `github` schema of your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
+If this is not where your GitHub data is (perhaps your GitHub schema is `github_fivetran`), add the following configuration to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml